What licensees should know

 If you receive a NOI, you must respond within the time designated if you would like to contest the allegations or negotiate a settlement.
 In most cases, a licensee has 30 days to request a hearing, and the hearing request must be in writing.
 Hearings are held before an independent administrative law judge through the Office of Administrative Hearings.

-Once a final order is issued, the findings from an investigation can be requested by going to HLO's website and filing a public records request.
-Sometimes, details of an investigation cannot be disclosed to the public.
+Once a final order is issued, the findings from an investigation can be requested by completing and submitting a public records request form.
+In some situations details of an investigation cannot be disclosed to the public.